-Danley, S. (forthcoming).
+Danley, S. (2018).
 A Neighborhood Politics of Last Resort: Post-Katrina New Orleans and the Right to the City.
 McGill-Queen University Press-MQUP.
-(November 30th 2018 release)

 Danley, S., & Weaver, R. ‘They’re not Building it for Us’: Displacement Pressure, Exclusion and Protesting Neighborhood Investment.
 Societies 8(74), 1-16.

 Danley, S. (2018).
 Pragmatic urban protest: How oppression leads to parochial resistance.
 Sociological Research Online, 23(2) 518-527.